 Peppers should be stored in the fridge.

-To ensure these colourful comrades don't lose any of their magic, keep your peppers in the fridge.
-If they came in a plastic bag, don't discard it – this will help regulate the moisture levels of your peppers, which in turn keeps them fresh for as long as possible.
+To ensure peppers don't lose any of their magic, keep them in the fridge.
+If they came in a plastic bag, don't discard it.
+This will help regulate the moisture levels of your peppers, which in turn keeps them fresh for as long as possible.

-And, as with so many fruits and vegetables, you should keep your peppers in the salad drawer at the bottom of your fridge because – fun fact – this also helps to maintain the correct moisture level for your greens.
+And, as with so many fruits and vegetables, you should keep your peppers in the salad drawer at the bottom of your fridge.
+This also helps to maintain the correct moisture level for your greens.

 Lemons should be stored in the fridge.

-When life gives you lemons, do whatever you can to keep them ripe for as long as possible – which, according to the experts, is to keep them in the fridge.
+When life gives you lemons, do whatever you can to keep them ripe – which, according to the experts, is to keep them in the fridge.

 While lemons will still be perfectly edible if you keep them in the cupboard, they'll only stay that way for about a week or so.
 Stick them in the fridge, however, and your lemons could last for up to a month.

-A month should be more than enough time to use your lemons in whatever recipe you'd been planning for, but if you're up against the clock, it's worth knowing that you can use lemon juice to keep avocados fresh too.
+A month should be more than enough time to use your lemons in whatever recipe you've been planning.
+But if you're up against the clock, it's worth knowing that you can use lemon juice to keep avocados fresh too.

-Cake could be stored in the fridge or cupboard, depending on what type it is.
+Cake could be stored in the cupboard or the fridge, depending on what type it is.